Zero-sum-free sequences with few subsequence sums: Introduction

 A sequence of elements of an abelian group is called \emph{zero-sum-free} if it does not contain a finite, nonempty subsequence with the zero sum of its terms.
 The problem of estimating the smallest possible number of distinct subsequence sums of a finite zero-sum-free sequence was raised by Eggleton and Erd\H os~\refb{ee}, and since then has attracted much attention; we refer the reader to the survey by Gao and Geroldinger~\refb{ggS} for a comprehensive introduction to the subject area and historical overview.

-In one of the early papers on this subject, Olson and White~\refb{ow} have shown that a zero-sum-free sequence of length $n$ has at least $2n$ distinct subsequence sums provided that the subgroup generated by the elements of the sequence is not cyclic; here the empty subsequence with the zero sum is counted, too.
-For the infinite cyclic group (identified with the group of integers), a complete description of the length-$n$ sequences with fewer than $2n$ subsequence sums was obtained in~\cite[Proposition~1]{b:l} under the assumption that all elements of the sequence are positive; however, to the best of our knowledge, the general case where the elements are allowed to be negative has never been considered.
+In one of the early papers on this subject, Olson and White~\refb{ow} have shown that a zero-sum-free sequence of length $n$ determines at least $2n$ distinct subsequence sums provided that the subgroup generated by the elements of the sequence is not cyclic; here the empty subsequence with the zero sum of its terms is counted, too.
+For the infinite cyclic group (identified with the group of integers), a complete description of the length-$n$ sequences with fewer than $2n$ subsequence sums was obtained in~\cite[Proposition~1]{b:l} under the assumption that all elements of the sequence are positive; the general case where the elements are allowed to be negative has never been considered, to the best of our knowledge.

-As a corollary of the result of Olson and White, one easily recovers~\cite[Theorem~3]{b:ee}: a zero-sum-free sequence generating a finite, noncyclic group of order $m$ has length $n\le m/2$.
+As an immediate corollary of the result of Olson and White, one recovers~\cite[Theorem~3]{b:ee}: a zero-sum-free sequence generating a finite, noncyclic group of order $m$ has length $n\le m/2$.